Gela Charkviani: Writing career

-Personal life
+Personal life and death

 Charkviani's awards include Order of Honour (1998), Presidential Order of Excellence (2011) and Victory Order of St. George (2013).

 Gela was married to Nana Toidze-Charkviani and had one son and one daughter.
 His son Irakli Charkviani was an influential Georgian musician and writer.

 Charkviani died on 9 November 2021 at the age of 82 in Tbilisi.